griptape-ai/griptape-structure-chatbot/README.md

         GITHUB_REPO_NAME=<your-repo-name>
         GITHUB_REPO_BRANCH=<your-branch>
 ```
-Put your structure in place of the structure/app.py, but add the conversation_memory to YOUR agent.
+Create your agent in the function init_structure in place of the structure in structure/app.py.
+Add the conversation_memory to YOUR agent.

 ```python
     conversation_memory=ConversationMemory(